Egyptian Army: Uniform

 The Egyptian Army utilizes a British style ceremonial outfit, with desert camouflage implemented in 2012.
 Identification between the different branches of the Egyptian Army depended on the insignia on the upper left shoulder of the uniform, and also the color of the beret.
-The Airborne, Thunderbolt, and Republican Guard units each utilize their own camouflaged uniforms.
+The Airborne, Shock troopers, and Republican Guard units each utilize their own camouflaged uniforms.

 Camouflage Suit

 Equipment

 Egypt's varied army weapons inventory complicates logistical support for the army.
 National policy since the 1970s has included the creation of a domestic arms industry (including the Arab Organization for Industrialization) capable of indigenous maintenance and upgrades to existing equipment, with the ultimate aim of Egyptian production of major ground systems.
 By 1985, Egypt had acquired 659 M60 tanks with a new letter of offer also being issued by the United States Department of Defense for an additional 94 M60A3 tanks, on top of the 659 already in service.
 The U.S. also sold Egypt nearly 500 AGM-114 Hellfire anti-tank guided missiles.

 In the second half of 1984, General Dynamics received a $150 million contract to build a "new tank plant," to be called Factory 200, outside of Cairo.
-It initially overhauled U.S. M60 tanks and M88 armoured recovery vehicles.
-M-1 Abrams production commenced in 1992.
+It initially overhauled U.S. M60 tanks and M88 Recovery Vehicle.
+M1 Abrams production commenced in 1992.

 Today, the Egyptian Army uses a variety of weapon systems and vehicles from United States, Russia, and other national suppliers.